This Article Features the Top 30 Schools With Online CRNA Programs

 What Education Is Needed To Become a Nurse Anesthetist?

 At one time, CRNAs needed a Master of Science in Nursing (MSN) to practice.
-However, as of January 2022, students will need to complete a DNP (doctor of nursing practice).
+However, current students will now need to complete a DNP (doctor of nursing practice).
 Alternatively, they can complete a DNAP degree (doctor of nursing anesthesia practice).
 These nursing programs take about three years to complete.
 A doctor of nursing practice is the highest level of education for those in the nursing profession.
 Graduates of these nursing programs are considered leaders within the medical profession and their organizations.

 What Is Needed for Acceptance Into an Online CRNA Program?